Anbeeld/ARoAI/README.md

 Paradox Forum: https://forum.paradoxplaza.com/forum/threads/anbeelds-revision-of-ai.1551230/

-Further development of ARoAI is suspended.
+Further development of the mod is suspended.
 Any person or a group of people have my permission to do whatever they want with ARoAI, with the only requirement being a mention that your work is based on it.